Is Stephen Curry really a guard? A new perspective on player typologies using functional data analysis: Discussion

 There are also a number of possible methodological extensions to the modeling framework.
-One of the most exciting avenues is to combine shot-chart representations with other high-throughput data sources that are now routinely collected within the NBA.
+We aggregated shooting behavior across the 2018-2019 through 2023-2024 regular season.
+However, this aggregation may mask meaningful season-to-season changes in shooting behavior, as a player's shot selection can evolve with time due to development, injuries, coaching strategy, etc. A natural extension of our framework would be to perform the analysis at the player-season level rather than at the aggregated player level.
+In this setting, the MFPCA scores could be used to represents the evolution of shooting-style over time.
+This could help to quantify the temporal evolution of a player's role, identify players whose shooting patterns change across seasons, and examine whether these changes correspond to team changes, coaching changes or something else.
+This could also strengthen the comparison between empirical shooting-pattern clusters and conventional NBA positions.
+We could assign a player-season to each cluster and study the stability of these assignments.
+Another one of the most exciting avenues is to combine shot-chart representations with other high-throughput data sources that are now routinely collected within the NBA.
 For example, temporal biomechanical data are now being measured by motion-tracking systems such as Hawk-Eye \citep{HawkeyeInnovation2025}, and the possibility of a multi-modal representation that reflects a player's tactical and physical tendencies -- and the interaction between them -- could provide more detailed and specific analyses.
 Our modeling framework could also be applied to positional data in other sports, for example, to characterize a soccer player's ``natural position'' or a boxer's ``fighting style''.

 Finally, some limitations of the proposed modelling framework are as follows.
 We employed standard FPCA which assumes that observations are realizations from an unconstrained space of functions.
 However, densities are constrained because they must be non-negative and integrate to $1$.
 Reconstructions from standard FPCA do not necessarily satisfy the non-negativity constraint so specialized methods have been developed \citep{petersenFunctionalDataAnalysis2016}.
 However, these are for the univariate case.
 Rather than develop or extend these methodological approaches to the bivariate case, we apply the more tractable, standard FPCA approach while acknowledging its limitations.
 If required, reconstructions that lie outside the space of densities can be projected back into the density space.
 Secondly, this work focused on characterising the spatial patterns of made or missed shots.
 The normalization in the density estimation step, performed separately for the made and missed shots, inherently removes information about total shot volume or shooting efficiency (e.g., percentage chance of success).
 Future work could include an overall measure of shot volume or shooting efficiency to improve the characterization of players' behaviors.